monadicus/snarkops/snops_book/user_guide/envs/STORAGE.md

 # Storage

-There any many options you could provide to a storage document.
+The storage document is where you can specify:

+- The generation or downloading of a genesis block.
+- You can specify how many validators there are.
+- Can specify how much each validator has bonded.
+- Can add additional accounts and give them balances.
+- Can specify how the ledger should be re-loaded.
+- How often checkpoints of the ledger should be made.

 ## Fields

-The different top level fields you can specify in a version document and what they mean.
+The different top level fields you can specify in a storage document and what they mean.
 You can skip to examples by clicking [here](#examples).

 The required fields are italicized.